BrantHil/markdownStarterProject/Demo.md

 |y|h|

-# An example of a project I coded for my final project from my previous college
+# An example of a project I designed and programmed alongside a partner for my final project from my previous college

 ## The Character Selection Screen
 Seen below is the character selection screen where a use is able to load or create a new character